hpi-schul-cloud/schulcloud-content/README.md

 this folder, the changes will automatically go into the running service.
 No need to rebuild.

+However, if you make a change which is not in the running code, for example you add a dependency to the `package.json` file, you will need to rebuild it:

+    docker-compose build schulcloud-content && \
+      docker-compose create schulcloud-content && \
+      docker-compose restart schulcloud-content

 ## Maintainers

 These are the maintainer of this repository: